Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Classical Theories and their Twists

 We focus now on the two types of twist that we're principally interested in: holomorphic and topological twists. \begin{definition} A classical perturbative field theory $E$ on $\RR^n$ is called \emph{topological} if it is translation invariant; That is if the action of the Lie algebra $\RR^n$ on the sheaf $\mc E$ by translations is homotopically trivial.
 The theory $E$ is called \emph{holomorphic} if the analogous condition holds for the Lie algebra of holomorphic vector fields for a specified complex structure on $\RR^n$. \end{definition}

 \begin{prop} If $Q$ is a topological (resp. holomorphic) supercharge, then the twisted perturbative theory $E^Q$ is topological (resp. holomorphic). \end{prop}

 \begin{proof} If $Q$ is topological, then by definition all translations are $Q$-exact, so vanish in the $Q$-cohomology.
-The action of translations is given by a cochain map from the Chevalley-Eilenberg cohomology
+The action of translations is given by a cochain map from the Chevalley--Eilenberg cohomology

 This action factors through the action of the full supersymmetry algebra, i.e. through the map $C^\bullet(\CC^n) \to C^\bullet(\mc A)$ induced by projection onto the translations in the supersymmetry algebra.
-Now apply proposition \ref{action_on_twisted_theories_lemma}, and note that all translations must act trivially.
+Now apply Proposition \ref{action_on_twisted_theories_lemma}, and note that all translations must act trivially.

 The holomorphic case proceeds identically. \end{proof}